ArhanBaner/Java_Swing_Mortgage-Calculator/README.md

 The mortgage calculator has the option of either outputting the monthly amount required or the total amount paid.
 This choice can be selected with a button on the application.
 Since the calculator works independantly, both of them can be used simultaneously for your needs.

 Feel free to download and use it for your own use.
-As always, any sugggestions are greatly appreciated!
+As always, any sugggestions are welcome and greatly appreciated!

 ## Images